Afcam/wiki.afcampos.dev/pages/other/video-game.md

 # Video Games

 Here I try to list all video games i played and the age. with all platforms.

 I am most a PC gamer.
 But recently I started using a console Xbox one controller, in computer and now the Nintendo switch pro.
 I find easy and more immersive that way.

 ## PC

 Here the list is long.
 I started here and probably will die here.
-But i prefer to buy a good PC instead of PS or Xbox, make sense right.
+But i prefer to buy a good PC instead of PS or Xbox.

 ### MMORPG

 MMORPGA is just a big part of my life.
 I used to play a lot and make friends online.
 Some may say is just a big waste of time but i enjoyed and remember i had a great time.

 - Albion